ryru/JBauta/readme.md

 ```

 Output is `/2001:db8:0:0:0:ff:fe00:0`.
-By default an IPv6 interface identifier is build based of the MAC address splitet in two half and combined with `FFFE` in the middle.
+By default an IPv6 interface identifier is build based of the MAC address split in two half and combined with `FFFE` in the middle.

 ## Features

-JBauta is able to handle IP version 4 and 6 addresses.
+Bauta is able to handle IP version 4 and 6 addresses.
   * Privacy By Default - IPv4 addresses are masked by removing the last 12 bits, IPv6 by removing the last 96 bits.
   * Easy to use - The API is small and really easy to use.
 For example the same masking Interface is able to handle IP version 4 and 6.
-  * Formating - Since the API uses InetAddress it supports all common IP version 4 and 6 notation.
+  * Formatting - Since the API uses InetAddress it supports all common IP version 4 and 6 notation.
 Including IPv6 short notation form `(::)` and IPv4-ending `(::192.186.2.1)`.
   * Non Routable Addresses - By default tie API does not mask private or public non routable addresses.
 This, however, can be overwritten `maskNonRoutableAddress()`.                                                                                                                                               `.
   * Masking - It is possible to overwrite default IPv4 and IPv6 masking

 ## How it works
 The approach is rather simple but effective.
 Basically a given IP address will be bitwise ANDed with a bitmask, the mask.
 By default the mask is set to 255.255.240.0 for IP version 4 and ff:ff:: for IP version 6 addresses.
-This cuts of the last bits of the input ip address, which hides the origin.
+This cuts of the last bits of the input IP address, which hides the origin.

 ## License
 This project is released under the terms of the 2-Clause BSD License.
 See license.txt.

-## Nameing
+## Naming
 The Bauta is a mask which was important at the Carnival of Venice.
 In 18th century, the Bauta provided, apart from the carnival, the city's nobility a standard way of anonymity.

 ![Bauta Mask](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e6/Maschere_veneziane_-_Ba%C3%B9ta.jpg/189px-Maschere_veneziane_-_Ba%C3%B9ta.jpg)